Three charged with offences under the Modern Slavery Act – Midlands

 He was stopped by officers from British Transport Police’s County Lines Taskforce at Stratford-upon-Avon in August.

-Sean Hardiman, 36, and Amy Lamb, 36, both of Drayton Avenue, Stratford-upon-Avon, and Saddam Moussa, 19, of Browning Avenue, Ealing, appeared at Coventry Magistrates’ Court on Friday 1 October.
+Sean Hardiman, 36, and Amy Lamb, 36, both of Drayton Avenue, Stratford-upon-Avon, and Saddam Moussa, 19, appeared at Coventry Magistrates’ Court on Friday 1 October.

 All three were charged with Arranging or Facilitating the Travel of Another Person with a View to Exploitation, Being Concerned in the Supply of Heroin and Being Concerned in the Supply of Crack Cocaine.

 They will next appear at Warwick Crown Court on Friday 29 October.